waleedGeorgy/crypto_website/README.md

-# crypto_website
+# Crypto Website
-A website for an encryption tool, made using raw HTML, CSS and Bootstrap.
+A website for an encryption tool, made using raw HTML, CSS and Bootstrap.<br />
+One-page template.<br />
+Website language: Arabic.<br />
+Contains hyperlinks to other website (not working).